 There is no single test that can definitively diagnose prostate cancer.
 However, there are a number of tests that can be used to help diagnose the disease.
 These tests include:

 Dr. Aditya P.S.
-Sengar is a renowned urologist specializing in the treatment of bladder cancer.
+Sengar is a renowned urologist specializing in the treatment of prostate cancer.
 His approach involves a combination of advanced medical techniques and personalized patient care.
 Here are some of the common treatments for prostate cancer treatment.
 Dr. Aditya Sengar is a preferred choice for prostate cancer treatment for several reasons.

 This is a surgery to remove the entire prostate gland.